๐Ÿ“ฆ Storage & Organise

 1. Magnetic Knife Strip

 Move your knives off the counter and onto the wall.
 A magnetic knife strip frees significant counter space, keeps blades sharp by avoiding block friction, and makes your knife selection visible at a glance.
-Mount at a safe height away from children.
+For the best knives to display on it, see our kitchen knife buying guide.

 2. Drawer Dividers for Utensils